Carnegie Mellon University

 Applicants are asked to provide three (3) letters, at least two of which should be from faculty or recent employers who can attest to the quality of your academic and professional abilities.
 Letters are requested by you from within the online system; recommenders receive an email with detailed instructions for uploading a letter directly to the system.

-Applicants are asked to provide transcripts from any undergraduate or graduate institution attended.
+Applicants are asked to provide unofficial transcripts from any undergraduate or graduate institution attended.
 These documents should be uploaded with the application.
 If the department recommends an applicant be admitted, said applicant will then be asked to submit official transcripts.
 Only upon receipt of official transcripts will the admission be official.

 Mail official transcripts to: